Digital-Future-Institute/CoARA/00_Home-Open-Science-OER-Toolkit.md

 This project has received funding from the **European Union's Horizon Europe Research and Innovation Programme** under **Grant Agreement No. 101131826**.

+## Acknowledgements

+We would like to sincerely thank the colleagues, collaborators, and participants whose expertise, feedback, and support contributed to the development of this project.
+Their insights, generosity, and engagement have been invaluable throughout the process.

+- Barbara Class
+- Carmen Reverte
+- David Oliva Uribe
+- Emma Bond
+- Ignasi Labastida
+- James Baker
+- Lautaro Matas
+- Leo Havemann
+- Maya Prince
+- Pierre Collett
+- Ricardo Hartley
+- Soledad Quiroz
+- Vincent Larivière
+- Wouter Schallier
+- Zeynep Varolgu